njaard/libavif-rs/libavif-sys/README.md

 they are the best performing.
 You can disable those features and instead use `codec-aom`.

 # Compiling
-`cmake` is required for compiling the crate.
+* cmake is required for compiling the crate.

-`dav1d` requires ninja/meson for compiling.
+* `dav1d` requires ninja/meson and nasm

-`rav1e` is implemented in Rust and has no other dependencies (though note that libavif itself uses it through its C-API.
+* `rav1e` is implemented in Rust and has no other dependencies (though note that libavif itself uses it via rav1e's C-API).

 # Platform support
 This crate is only expected to compile on Linux.
 Patches accepted.